Tampa Florida Divorce FAQs

 If you and your spouse or other person entitled to timesharing with the child do not agree to the relocation you must petition the Court for relocation and the petition must be signed under oath or affirmation under penalty or perjury.
 Florida statute also dictates what must be included in the Petition.
 In short, unless you and your spouse enter into a written agreement for the relocation or you get a court order granting such relocation you will be unable to relocate with the child.

 If you are either a victim of domestic violence or you have a reasonable fear to believe that you are in imminent fear of becoming a victim of domestic violence pursuant to Florida Statute 741.30 you may file a Petition for Injunction for Protection.
+This is a civil Injunction as opposed to a criminal charge of domestic violence.
 After the Petition is filed you should contact the clerk’s office to see if the temporary ex parte injunction was granted and if so, you should pick up a copy and keep it with you.
 A copy of the temporary injunction will also need to be served on the Respondent.
 Once a temporary injunction is ordered the Judge will set a return hearing in which the parties will have the opportunity to present witnesses and evidence.
 After you file the Petition the Judge may also deny the petition or set a hearing without a temporary injunction being ordered.

 At the hearing on the Petition for Injunction for Protection, the Petitioner has the burden of proof to show that he/she has been or is in fear of becoming a victim of domestic violence.
 If the Petitioner meets the burden of proof the Judge will enter a Final Judgment of Injunction for Protection Against Domestic Violence and such injunction will explain specifically the terms of the Injunction.
 The Judge may indicate in the Final Judgment the length of time that the Injunction will be in full force and effect, that there is no contact between the parties, restrict locations that the Respondent may go to, order that the Respondent must surrender firearms and ammunition, order evaluation and counseling for the Respondent, temporary exclusive use of a residence, a temporary parenting plan and temporary support.